 The Franzes have long been serving God.
-Claudia first learned ministry skills through Campus Crusade for Christ's university work.
+Claudia first learned ministry skills through Cru's university work.
 Back in the 1970s she attended a Christian group led by Wilfried's older sister, and she's been leading Bible studies ever since.

 Wilfried, meanwhile, had been carving a career out of toys.
 It all began with Poker Bingo, a game he designed and marketed.
 Willing to take risks (as a boy he admired Christopher Columbus), Wilfried parlayed the profits into a chain of 34 toy stores called Spiele Max (Toy Max).
 He devoted 100 hours a week to building his business.

 One day, a friend invited him to a Christian meeting to hear an Austrian CEO speak; curious about what the renowned leader might say, Wilfried agreed to come.
 Amazed that a top businessman would talk openly of his faith in God, Wilfried began studying the Bible and eventually trusted Christ as his Savior.

 Today this optimistic "missionary entrepreneur," as Wilfried calls himself, takes every opportunity to tell people about his faith.
 He even lists 1 Timothy 4:10 on his business card, a rare demonstration in German business circles.